 Some kind of cloud backup is the best option in this case if you have a reliable internet connection.
 To keep things consolidated you can stick with iCloud to backup your Mac or Google to backup your PC.
 As your data grows you will need to spend more money in order to back everything up.
 Also, iCloud is limited as to what it backs up on your Mac.

 To avoid worrying about data caps you could sign up for Carbonite or Backblaze.
-Both offer unlimited backup and are reasonably priced.
+Both offer unlimited backup per device and are reasonably priced.
 Carbonite costs $6 per month and Backblaze costs $5 per month.
 The initial backup process to a cloud service can sometimes take weeks or months depending on the amount of data you have, your internet connection and backup configuration.
 A full data restore can also take a long time.
+Both the initial backup and full restore could incur additional charges from your ISP if you go over your limit.

 Data Backup is not Optional